-To add a new set of SNMPv1 protocol credentials:
+To add a SNMP protocol setting:

-- 1 From the main menu of the WhatsConnected console, select Configure > Protocol Settings/Credentials.
-The Protocol Settings/Credentials dialog appears. - 2 Click New. - 3 Select SNMPv1, then click OK.
-The protocol properties dialog appears. - 4 Enter a Name for the set of SNMPv1 credentials. - 5 Enter the new SNMP read Community name. - 6 Optionally, enter a new SNMP write Community name. - 7 Increase or decrease the SNMP Timeout.
+- 1 From the main menu of the WhatsConnected console, select Configure > Protocol Settings.
+The Protocol Settings dialog appears. - 2 The left pane of the dialog displays all registered protocols; SNMP is a default protocol.
+Select the root SNMP node, the tree node expands.

+- 3 Browse the default SNMP settings by clicking on the SNMP entries in the tree. - If your SNMP settings are not visible, you can add a new SNMP setting by right-clicking on the SNMP root and selecting New.
+A new SNMP entry is placed in the tree.
+In the right pane, a default Read/Write community name appears. - 4 Select the SNMP Version (v1 or v2) that your network devices are configured to support. - 5 Enter the new SNMP Read Community name. - 6 Optionally, enter a new SNMP Write Community name. - 7 Increase or decrease the SNMP Timeout.
 This setting is dependent on the latency and load on your network devices.
 Longer timeouts can cause discovery to slow down.
 However, if the network is experiencing a lot of network traffic, a longer timeout is recommended.
 A default of 1000 milliseconds is recommended for small to medium size networks.